Frequently asked questions for Professionals

 All men with an ICD-10 diagnostic code of C61 (malignant neoplasm of the prostate) newly diagnosed in England from 1st April 2014 and one year later in Wales, from 1st April 2015.

-How are patient data being collected?
+How are patient data being collected in NATCAN?

 Who can take part in the audit?